mollie/commercetools/docs/CreateCancelOrder.md

 }
 ```

-Cancelling a single order line:
+Cancelling a single order line ('quantity' parameter is optional if you want to cancel part of the order line):

 ```json
 {